Red Sox vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Touki Toussaint will attempt to shut down Rafael Devers and the Boston Red Sox when they take on his Chicago White Sox on Friday at 7:10 PM ET.
+Rafael Devers and Andrew Vaughn will look to continue their recent offensive production when the Boston Red Sox and Chicago White Sox meet at Fenway Park on Saturday, at 4:10 PM ET.

-Bookmakers list the Red Sox as -225 moneyline favorites, while giving the underdog White Sox +180 moneyline odds to win.
-The over/under is 9 runs for this matchup (with -120 odds to go over and +100 odds on the under).
+Bookmakers list the Red Sox as -155 moneyline favorites, while giving the underdog White Sox +125 moneyline odds.
+The over/under is 9 runs for this matchup.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.